 Holding out a tiny hand, the elf showed Graham a golden ring with an inset tiger's eye stone.
 "This ring is magic.
 Wear it and you will become invisible in a time of danger.
 There is a catch; it works but once and for only a short time.
-Use it wisely, just as you have acted wisely in speaking with me!"
+Use it wisely, just as you have acted wisely in speaking with me!
+Only through wisdom and courage might you succeed in your quest."

 In a blink, the elf was gone.
 Graham was so busy examining the ring that he noticed not if the elf disappeared or ran.
-He never had chance to thank him.
+He never had chance to thank him for either the ring or the advice.